nzhddemian/Metal-Particle-System/README.md

 # Particle

-Simple particle system from the metalkit.org tutorials.
+Simple particle system from the metalkit.org tutorials. iOS

-*for iOS